 Roxanne Fawson EMD and Breezi Ainsworth University of Utah AirMed

 On December 9th 2015 the Flight Center for AirMed, University of Utah conducted a simulated drill, which was an evacuation of their flight center.
 This drill required flight coordinators to follow evacuation instructions including forwarding phones and relocating to the back up flight center area at the AirMed hangar located at the Salt Lake International Airport.
-In this presentation we will share what went wrong, what went well, and what improvements were made afterward including the results from a second drill conducted in Spring 2017.
+In this presentation we will share what went wrong, what went well, and what improvements were made afterward including the results from a second drill conducted in spring 2017.
 We will also give tips and advice on how your program can implement an evacuation plan and share our policies and procedures for this plan.

 The Other Side of the Radio: the Experience of a Seasoned Flight RN as a Rookie Flight Coordinator

 This presentation covers the lessons learned by a flight nurse after being given the opportunity to train and perform as a flight coordinator in the flight center at AirMed in Salt Lake City, Utah.
-From inaccruate assumptions made on the aircraft-side of the radio to being able to share field experiences with the flight coordinators, this experience changed several perspectives from within the program.
-Regular crew member rotations into the flight center are now incorporated into education rotations and new doors of communcation, appreciation, and understanding have opened on both sides of the radio.
+From inaccurate assumptions made on the aircraft-side of the radio to being able to share field experiences with the flight coordinators, this experience changed several perspectives from within the program.
+Regular crew member rotations into the flight center are now incorporated into education rotations and new doors of communication, appreciation, and understanding have opened on both sides of the radio.

-Firstnet: 21st Century Communications For Air Medical Services
+FirstNet: 21st Century Communications For Air Medical Services

 Brent Williams, First Responder Network Authority